scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

     sudo mkdir -p /usr/share/scion/caddy-scion
     sudo chown -R $USER:$USER /usr/share/scion

-- Apply the necessary permissions to the binary:

 - Optionally you can create a systemd service and enable it.
 You can use the example service file ``scion-caddy.service`` in the `examples <https://github.com/scionproto-contrib/caddy-scion/tree/main/_examples>`__.